europarl/open-data-beta-testing/data-structure/meps/README.md

 Typically, memberships carry information about its start and end date, the role played by the MEP, as well as the "organisation" (national parties, political groups, etc.) the MEP is member of.

 Memberships are of two types:
-- mandates, used only for the country of mandate;
+- Membership-Mandate, used for their affiliation to the European Parliament as Members and representative of a country during a certain Parliamentary Term.
+The URI of the Membership will contain a "-m-".
-- functions, for the rest (chambers, parties, political groups, etc.).
+- Membership-Function, used for the their affiliation to committees, national parties, political groups, working groups etc. .
+The URI of the Membership will contain a "-f-".

-#### Example 1: Country of mandate
+#### Example 1: Membership-Mandate to retrieve the MEP's mandate during a certain Parliamentary Term and their country of representation

+Let's take a fictitious MEP ```` <https://data.europarl.europa.eu/person/12345> ````

-An example of a fictitious membership specifying the country of mandate of a MEP is the following one:
+An example of a fictitious membership specifying:
+- the Parliamentary Term during which 12345 was MEP;
+- the country of representation of 12345.

+is the following one:

 ````turtle
 <https://data.europarl.europa.eu/membership/12345-m-67890>